hnakamur/sysstat/README.md

 * We try to minimize memory allocations during iterations of monitoring in order to reduce load from Go runtime GC.

-Currently we achieve zero memory allocation during interations of monitoring.
+Currently we achieve zero memory allocation during interations of monitoring for CPUStatReader, DiskStatReader, LoadAvgReader, MemoryStatReader, NetworkStatReader, and UptimeReader.

 Check it out with

 ```